2020 Scholarship & SEAL Applications are now open.

 The SEAL Program is a Department of Education program that recognises outstanding, high achieving students, and provides them with opportunities to accelerate their academic studies, leadership skills, and creative talents from Year 7 through to Year 12.

 Applications for our SEAL program open in March the year before students enter Year 7.
-A link will become available on this page to submit an application.

 High Expectations – Outstanding Results